Salem Radio Network News Sunday, November 9, 2025

 Audio By Carbonatix

-(Reuters) -Conagra Brands beat Wall Street estimates for first-quarter sales on Wednesday, helped by resilient demand for its pantry staples such as Slim Jim meat snacks and Act II popcorn, even as inflation weighed on consumer spending.
+(Reuters) -Conagra Brands beat Wall Street estimates for first-quarter sales and profit on Wednesday, as the U.S. packaged food maker benefited from stronger-than-anticipated demand for its pantry staples such as Slim Jim meat snacks and Act II popcorn.

-However, tariff-led inflation and macroeconomic uncertainty have been posing a threat to the company’s sales, along with competition from cheaper private-label brands.
+The results, which analysts said were “better than feared,” come as tariff-induced higher prices and macroeconomic uncertainty pose a threat to demand, along with competition from cheaper private-label brands.

-The company posted revenue of $2.63 billion for the quarter ended August 24, beating analysts’ average estimate of $2.62 billion, according to data compiled by LSEG.
+Conagra’s quarterly revenue fell 5.8% to $2.63 billion for the quarter ended August 24, beating analysts’ average estimate of $2.62 billion, according to data compiled by LSEG.

-(Reporting by Anshi Sancheti and Neil J Kanatt in Bengaluru; Editing by Shreya Biswas)
+(Reporting by Anshi Sancheti and Neil J Kanatt in Bengaluru and Jessica DiNapoli in New York; Editing by Shreya Biswas, Sriraj Kalluvila and Chris Reese)

 Previous